 By CHRISTINA ANDRONESCU

-Prior to entering the expansive glass and umber tile compound, they were received by staff who shared the institution’s driving hope to be “a place to bring friends, family, and hopefully one day grandkids” before handing the group off to guides to truly see what this “family museum” could offer.
+Prior to entering the expansive glass and umber tile compound, they were received by staff who shared the institution’s driving hope to be “a place to bring friends, family, and hopefully one day grandkids,” before handing the group off to guides to truly see what this “family museum” could offer.
 And offer it could.
 From the great Italian masters Botticelli and Raphael to Pablo Picasso and Van Gogh, Norton-Simon possesses not only a distinguished collection of European art but also a world-renowned collection of South and Southeast Asian art that shows off over 2,000 years of rich sculptural and painting traditions.

 In a study conducted by UK-based researchers at the University of Leicester, it was found that the actual physical behavior of the viewer differs compared to when in an art gallery versus in a lab with the digital reproduction.
-At the gallery, “participants would alter their stance to adjust their viewing position or distance…the head tilt behaviour was much more prominent than in the lab.”
-The participants were also prone to tilt their heads in the direction that would match the orientation of faces seen in the artwork, which the study concludes “would corroborate with previous research which suggests the pull for viewers to read figures faces and to see them the correct way up.”
-This instinctive human connection shows that while digital images can capture increasingly high details that the naked eye cannot see, they often lack the propensity to encourage the viewer to look further into the artwork; that where leaning in at gallery will reveal brushstrokes and the texture, zooming into picture will just reveal more pixels.
+At the gallery, “participants would alter their stance to adjust their viewing position or distance…the head tilt behavior was much more prominent than in the lab.”
+The participants were also prone to tilt their heads in the direction that would match the orientation of faces seen in the artwork, which the study concludes “would corroborate with previous research which suggests the pull for viewers to read figures’ faces and to see them the correct way up.”
+This instinctive human connection shows that while digital images can capture increasingly high details that the naked eye cannot see, they often lack the propensity to encourage the viewer to look further into the artwork; where leaning in at gallery will reveal brushstrokes and the texture, zooming into a picture will just reveal more pixels.